bonzibudd/Fluent-Metro/README.md

 ### Installation
 **Fluent-Metro is designed for Windows 10.
 It is incompatible with Windows 7 and 8.**

 To start, you will need [Open-Shell](https://github.com/Open-Shell/Open-Shell-Menu/releases).
-Open-Shell is a highly regarded Start Menu replacement for Windows and is used by many enthusiasts.
-During installation, you can choose to not include the Explorer and IE integration, as it is not necessary for the Start Menu feature.
+Open-Shell is a highly regarded Start menu replacement for Windows and is used by many enthusiasts.
+During installation, you can choose to not include the Explorer and IE integration, as it is not necessary for the Start menu feature.

 To install, copy the `Fluent-Metro.skin` and `.skin7` files into `C:\Program Files\Open-Shell\Skins` so the skin is recognized by Open-Shell.
 Next, navigate to the "Skins" tab, and from the dropdown, choose Fluent-Metro (the name may be different on pre-release versions).